saifkhan192/aws-cloudformation-ecs-container-load-balancer/README.md

-# CI/CD Pipeline on AWS environment with dockerized express js app
+# CI/CD Pipeline on AWS environment with dockerized express js/ts app and a SQS queue worker

 ## Tools